Yves Saint Laurent (designer): The YSL years

-He was the first French couturier to come out with a full prêt-à-porter (ready-to-wear) line, although Alicia Drake credits this move with Saint Laurent's wish to democratize fashion; others point out that other couture houses were preparing prêt-à-porter lines at the same time – the House of Yves Saint Laurent merely announced its line first.
+He was the first French couturier to come out with a full prêt-à-porter (ready-to-wear) line; although Alicia Drake credits this move with Saint Laurent's wish to democratize fashion; others point out that other couture houses were preparing prêt-à-porter lines at the same time – the House of Yves Saint Laurent merely announced its line first.
+The purpose of the prêt-à-porter line was to provide a wider range of fashionable styles being available to choose from in the market, as they were affordable and cheaper.

 The first of the company's Rive Gauche stores, which sold the prêt-à-porter line, opened on the rue de Tournon in the 6th arrondissement of Paris, on 26 September 1966.
 The first customer was Catherine Deneuve.
-He ended up doing many costumes for her in films such as Heartbeat, Mississippi Mermaid, and Love to Eternity.
+He designed the costumes for Deneuve in films such as Belle de Jour, Heartbeat, and Mississippi Mermaid.